Marriage Counseling Wake Forest NC

 How the Intensive Format Works

 Think of an intensive as pressing “pause” on the noise of everyday life so you can finally give your relationship the time and focus it deserves.
 Instead of spending months in stop-and-start weekly sessions, you dedicate two full days to slowing down, going deep, and staying with the heart of the issues until something shifts.
-For some couples, this may also include Ketamine-Assisted Psychotherapy (KAP) as part of the process, which can open the door to even deeper healing and connection.
+For some couples, this may also include Ketamine-Assisted Psychotherapy (KAP) and Brainspotting as part of the process, which can open the door to even deeper healing and connection.

 Here’s what it looks like: